-University of Wisconsin-Eau Claire maintains an online reporting form at uwec.edu/police/ to collect statistical information for the Annual Security Report and Annual Fire Safety Report for Title IX related incidents.
+UW-Eau Claire maintains an online reporting form at uwec.edu/police/ to collect statistical information for the Annual Security Report and Annual Fire Safety Report for Title IX related incidents.
 The form requires a name and contact information to be provided during submission.
-If the crime did not occur on Clery geography,2 or it cannot be determined from the report whether the act occurred on Clery geography, it will not be included in the ASR.3
+If the crime did not occur on Clery geography, or it cannot be determined from the report whether the act occurred on Clery geography, it will not be included in the ASR.